funnywordsmagicman/minions-guide-timeline/README.md

 &emsp; Information in this repository may change with Minecraft updates and may not always reflect the latest version of the game.

+&emsp; Information in this repository applies to specific Minecraft versions and may not function the same way in future updates.

+&emsp; This repository may reference external websites or resources.
+Maintainers of this repository are not responsible for the content or availability of those resources.

+&emsp; All information in this repository is provided “as is” without guarantees of accuracy or completeness.

+&emsp; This repository exists for documentation and preservation of unusual or unobtainable Minecraft mechanics.

 <br>

 ### Terminology